This article may contain compensated links. Please read disclaimer for more info.

 Etretat in Normandy is one of the most beautiful coastal towns in France and will likely steal your heart too.
 One of the top places to visit in Normandy, Etretat is world-known for its impressive cliffs, represented in some of Monet’s masterworks.

-Etretat is located 20 km north of Le Havre, in the Seine-Maritime department in Northern France.
+Etretat is located 20 km north of Le Havre, in the Seine-Maritime department in the North of France.
 It is possible to visit Etretat on a day trip from Paris (198 km) or – even better – as part of a Normandy road trip.

 We have listed 7 fun things to do in Etretat, France – from hidden gems to iconic landmarks – that are not be missed during a visit to Etretat.

 Arsène Lupin is a fictional gentleman thief and master of disguise.
 Created in 1905 by the French writer Maurice Leblanc, Arsène Lupin came to life in 19 of his novels and in other short stories.
 Later in the 1960s, the French could follow Arsène Lupin’s adventures on an evening radio series on France Inter.